Skip to main content

 How does Six Directions Indigenous School rank in NM?

-Six Directions Indigenous School is ranked #374 out of 864 schools in NM.
+Six Directions Indigenous School ranks #553 of 864 schools in NM.

 What is Six Directions Indigenous School's MySchoolScout rating?

-Six Directions Indigenous School has a composite rating of 6.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Six Directions Indigenous School has a current MySchoolScout rating of 5.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Six Directions Indigenous School?